Classifying-sports-fans/classifying-sports-fans/README.md

 [S15r10]NASCAR
 [S15r11]Formula 1

+-Team 6 Magnitude, based on [TEAM6] - Assuming games are available, how often will you watch the NFL games for the following teams.
+List teams with values 1: Every week, 2: most weeks, 3: some weeks, 4: only if its a big game,'TEAM6r1-32' are NFL teams.

-Our outcome variables (KPI) will then be based on:
+#### Our outcome variables (KPI) will then be based on:

 VL1 - Thinking of the last year, which of the following activities have you done in conjunction with the sports you follow?
 These variables are answered either 0 = No or 1 =  Yes, making it a nominal binary variable.
 -[VL1r1] Went to a game